AldenGregory/linear-algebra-calculator-2/README.md

 1. requirements.txt: This folder is used for deploying the web app and should only include packages actually used by the app.
 2. requirements-for-development.txt: This folder includes all packages used for development and is the requirements folder whose contents should be installed in a virtual environment.

+To install the libraries necessary for development of this project, a virtual environment should be created.
+Within the virtual environment, the following command should be run:

+pip freeze > requirements.txt